-A baby’s first cry has always been a symbol of celebration and assurance of good health– there’s a word for it: vagitus.
-Some babies may take a bit longer than others to start crying after birth but what about those who cannot wait to cry?
-Who can’t even wait to get out of the uterus? […]
+A baby’s first cry has always been a symbol of celebration and an assurance of good health, there’s a word for it: vagitus.
+Some babies may take a bit longer than others to start crying after birth but what about those who can’t even wait to get out of the uterus to start crying?
+This […]

 Can an infant carrier stop your baby’s cry hole?
 Science says… probably not.
 But it might make you feel better.